gmongaras/Twitter/README.md

 ## Notes

 - Took me a while to figure out how to start since I was running into an issue with the room library in gradle.
 After a few hours, I figured out the issue had to do with an outdated libaray and I had to update it from '2.3.0' to specifically '2.4.0-alpha03'.
 If I used '2.4.0', I would have to update the SDK to 32 which would lead to other issues.
+- Has an issue when implementing scrolling effects since the effects needed to use a Toolbar when I was using a menu.
+So far, the only way I found to fix this is by implementing a toolbar instead of a menu.
+- Tweet body text is unclickable due to links being clickable.
+So, when clicking on a tweet's text, it doesn't go into detailed view.

 ## Open-source libraries used